rascalmicro/rascal-www/_static/build-guide.markdown

 *Build the code*
 $$code(lang=bash)
-brandon@milo:~/u-boot-2010.06$ make distclean
+make distclean
-Generating include/autoconf.mk
-Generating include/autoconf.mk.dep
-brandon@milo:~/u-boot-2010.06$ make rascal_config
+make rascal_config
-...
-9G20 Variant
-Configuring for rascal board... brandon@milo:~/u-boot-2010.06$ make all
+make all
 $$/code

+The build should take 1-10 minutes, depending on your build computer.
 If the build works, you'll find the binary for loading onto the serial flash with SAM-BA in u-boot-rascal/u-boot.bin.
 For executing the code in RAM with JTAG, you'll want to use u-boot-rascal/u-boot, which is actually an ELF file.

 ## Building the Linux kernel ##
 You need to have $PATH and $CROSS_COMPILE defined from the ELDK install above.